ThomasTJdev/nimwc_plugins/README.md

 ## Plugin: Contact

 A simple contact form for non-logged in users.
-The email will be sent to the info-email specified in the `config.cfg` file.
+The email will be sent to the info address specified in the `config.cfg` file.

 You can access the plugin at `/contact`.
 This link can be added to the navbar manually.